CS109Group67/lendingclub/DataDescription.md

 ## 1. LoanStats
 **Funded LC loans**

 Lending Club publishes funded loan data (`LoanStats`) which are updated each quarter.
-We accessed the data as the Q2 2018 update.
+We accessed the data as of the 2018Q2 update.
 These quarterly datasets were merged to create a DataFrame which initially contained 145 features for 2,004,063 approved loans.